PeacexF/mandelbulb/README.md

 The expensive per-pixel work is performed on the GPU.
 Go and WebAssembly handle application-side state and numerical logic rather than transferring rendered pixels through the WASM boundary.

+For the actual math and a deeper architectural walkthrough, see:

+* [`docs/mandelbulb.md`](./docs/mandelbulb.md) — the fractal formula, distance estimation, sphere tracing, and shading
+* [`docs/architecture.md`](./docs/architecture.md) — how the Go/WASM/TypeScript/WGSL layers fit together
+* [`docs/precision.md`](./docs/precision.md) — where `f32` breaks down and what the renderer does about it

 ## Running

 Requirements: